 %= Percentage

-The study reveals that the average technological gap shown by the respondents of Chhattisgarh was 47.76 per cent and 50.41 per cent which was shown by the respondents of Manipur.
-So, the difference between Chhattisgarh and Manipur in terms of technological gap index was endowed to be -5.54 per cent which means technological gap index observed in respondents of Chhattisgarh was five times lesser than that of Manipur.
+The study reveals that the average technological gap shown by the respondents of Chhattisgarh was 47.76 % and 50.41 per cent which was shown by the respondents of Manipur.
+So, the difference between Chhattisgarh and Manipur in terms of technological gap index was endowed to be -5.54 % which means technological gap index observed in respondents of Chhattisgarh was five times lesser than that of Manipur.

 3.3 Extent of technological gap in recommended rice production technology

 The findings regarding the percentage distribution of respondents according to the extent of technological gap is presented below in Table 4.
-The data reveal that 54.00 per cent, 32.00 per cent and 14.00 per cent of respondents of Chhattisgarh signified medium level, high level and low level of extent of technology, respectively.
-Similarly, the data also discloses that 49.00 per cent, 43.00 per cent and 8.00 per cent respondents of Manipur had medium level, high level and low level of extent of technological gap, respectively.
+The data reveal that 54.00 %, 32.00 % and 14.00 % of respondents of Chhattisgarh signified medium level, high level and low level of extent of technology, respectively.
+Similarly, the data also discloses that 49.00 %, 43.00 % and 8.00 % respondents of Manipur had medium level, high level and low level of extent of technological gap, respectively.

-Furthermore, the study also perceived that the average level of technological gap as per indicated by the respondents of Chhattisgarh and Manipur were 49.09 per cent and 52.75 per cent, respectively.
-As a result, the difference between Chhattisgarh and Manipur discovered from the study was -7.44 per cent.
+Furthermore, the study also perceived that the average level of technological gap as per indicated by the respondents of Chhattisgarh and Manipur were 49.09 % and 52.75 %, respectively.
+As a result, the difference between Chhattisgarh and Manipur discovered from the study was -7.44 %.

 Table 4: Percentage distribution of respondents according to their extent of technological gap